Newport Cathedral: Music in the cathedral

 There is a long tradition of choral singing at the cathedral and music forms an important part in its life.
 The cathedral choir consists of three separate groups of singers: boys and girl choristers and adults, providing alto, tenor and bass parts.
 The choir sings at Sunday services and at Evensong on a Wednesday, as well as at other special services.
 The repertoire ranges from the seventeenth century to the twenty-first century.
 The cathedral is also a popular venue for musical and other artistic performances.

 The cathedral organ was rebuilt in 1966 by Hill, Norman and Beard, incorporating elements from two organs: one the earlier organ in the cathedral, built by Griffin and Stroud in 1915, and the other an organ built by Hill which was salvaged from the demolished Newport Old Town Hall.
 This 1966 organ was rebuilt in 1997 by Nicholson of Worcester.

-The organist and choirmaster is Dr Emma Gibbins, who was appointed in 2015.
+The organist and choirmaster is Thomas Coxhead, who was appointed in 2024.